zarusz/SlimMessageBus/docs/intro.t.md

    })
 ```

-Finally, it is possible to specify a headers modifier for the entire bus:
+Finally, it is possible to specify a headers modifier for the entire bus (it will apply to all outgoing messages):

 ```cs
 mbb